trroooyyyy/Kc-Os/README.md

 Lab3: Added pom.xml dependencies, created SecurityConfig, extended application.yml file.
 Generated token and done 3 requests.
 All requests snapshots added to the snapshots/lab3 directory.

+Lab4: Added PreAuthorize to Controller, created Converter for roles in Spring Security and Keycloak, created SecurityBean, changed SecurityConfig, added configs to application.yml.
+Created defaultuser with client_user role in Keycloak panel.
+Snapshots added to the snapshots/lab4 directory.